 Discover the great places where you can savour this delicious treat in all its forms, from syrup to sticky taffy and more!

 Located in Pakenham, Ont., about a half-hour drive west of Ottawa’s downtown core, the family-run Fulton’s has branched out beyond simple maple breakfasts and horse-drawn sleigh rides through the woods.
 Check out their new maple-themed spa products (from scrubs to lotions) and gourmet maple products that include traditional sweet candies but also mustards, salsas, spices and rubs.
 This year’s maple season runs Feb.
 13 – April 17, 2016.

 Located at 2452 York’s Corners Rd. in Edwards, Ont., Stanley’s also offers a sugar bush experience on weekends complete with a sleigh ride, a pancake brunch and maple taffy on snow.
 Stanley’s maple season runs Feb.
 27 – April 10, 2016.

 Located just east of Ottawa in Cumberland, Ont., Proulx offers a sugar bush experience as well, with a sleigh ride and pancake breakfast.
 You can also take a short guided tour of the farm to learn how maple syrup is made!
 The Proulx Maple Farm season runs Feb.
 28 – April 15, 2016.
 Reservations are recommended for a weekday visit.

-And North America’s only urban sugarbush is wedged into 14 acres of land in Ottawa’s Vanier neighbourhood, just 10 minutes from Parliament Hill.
-Their annual Maple Sugar Fest runs March 23-29, 2015.
+North America’s only urban sugar bush is wedged into 14 acres of land in Ottawa’s Vanier neighbourhood, just 10 minutes from Parliament Hill.
+Here, you can learn about early French-Canadian life on the banks of the majestic Ottawa River as well as maple syrup.
+Tour this small museum, then enjoy a pancake breakfast and maple taffy on snow!
+Their annual Maple Sugar Fest runs March 26 – April 3, 2016.